sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/03 - The Spaceship.md

 "Yes."
 She eyed the Snatcher carefully.

-"*Elaborate.*" One of his eyes widened - some equivalent to raising an eyebrow, she guessed.
+"*Explain.*" One of his eyes widened - some equivalent to raising an eyebrow, she guessed.

 "No."